webrtc-for-the-curious/webrtc-for-the-curious/content/docs/05-real-time-networking.md

 * **Packet Loss** - Packets are dropped as the network becomes congested.
 * **Jitter** - As network equipment becomes more overloaded packets queuing will cause the times to be erratic.
 * **Round Trip Time** - Packets take longer to arrive when congested.
-Unlike Jitter the Round Trip Time just keeps increasing.
+Unlike jitter, the Round Trip Time just keeps increasing.
 * **Explicit Congestion Notification** - Newer networks may tag packets as at risk for being dropped to relieve congestion.

 These values need to be measured continuously during the call.
-Utilization of the network may increase/decrease so the available bandwidth could constantly be changing.
+Utilization of the network may increase or decrease, so the available bandwidth could constantly be changing.

 ## Resolving Congestion
 Now that we have an estimated bandwidth we need to adjust what we are sending.
 How we adjust depends on what kind of data we want to send.